- We generally conduct real-life interactions with strangers politely, but can be horrible online

 In our relatively peaceful lives, we are rarely faced with outrageous behavior, so we rarely see moral outrage expressed.
 Open up Twitter or Facebook and you get a very different picture.

-shows that messages with both moral and emotional words are more likely to spread on social media -- each moral or emotional word in a tweet increases the likelihood of it being retweeted by 20%.
+Recent research shows that messages with both moral and emotional words are more likely to spread on social media -- each moral or emotional word in a tweet increases the likelihood of it being retweeted by 20%.

 "Content that triggers outrage and that expresses outrage is much more likely to be shared," Crockett says.
 What we've created online is "an ecosystem that selects for the most outrageous content, paired with a platform where it's easier than ever before to express outrage."